Halium/docs/supplementary/how-to-document.rst

 Create device documentation
 ---------------------------

-**// TODO: create reference_device.rst //**
+**// TODO: create reference-device.rst //**

-1. Open up your browser and head over to the [showcasing page for device specific pages](reference_device.rst).
-This will again be our references and may provide some useful links as well.
+1. Open up your browser and head over to the :doc:`template for device specific pages <devices/devicetemplate>`.
+This will again be our reference and may provide some useful links as well.
 2. Also open up the _New_Device_Template.rst_ file with your editor and directly save-as *Your-Device-x.rst* so you always change the correct file and not the template
 3. Now look into the showcase and try to gather as much info about your device in the same style, save your work and submit in the same way as in step 3

 Okay, by now you may have noticed it's not that hard, it's just a lot of work to do this.
-You may also notice that **if info is gathered in a centralized manner, devs may save lot's of time! so hurray to us and let's document a little bit more!**
+You may also notice that if info is gathered in a centralized manner, devs may save lot's of time!

 Check hardware enablement
 -------------------------